BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Let's start by looking at how FAR we have come..

-Origin of Stress Research | Through the Founding Field Experts
+Origin of Stress Research | Through the Lens of the Founding Field Experts

 In appreciation to decades of in depth scientific research, we can stand on the shoulders of giants to really grasp and understand how the Stress Response (Internal Resistance), or Fear response sequentially get's triggered/activated, completes it's cycle, or in certain circumstances can get stuck in the "ON" position, in the face of a perceived stressor, threat, risk, or danger.

-From the beginning, we can introduce Claude Bernard.
+Starting from the beginning, we can introduce Claude Bernard.

 Claude Bernard (July 12, 1813 - Feb 10, 1878)